 • Arm & Hammer’s Wildflower Seeds Program: On Earth Day, sign up for free wildflower seeds.

-4. Request free seeds from nonprofit organizations.
+Request free seeds from nonprofit organizations.

 To get free milkweed seeds, the Live Monarch Foundation just asks for you to cover postage for the written request and include a self-addressed stamped envelope for the seeds to be returned.
 You can also order online.
-This “free” seed program is targeted to kids, educators, and those who cannot afford seeds.
+This “free” seed program is targeted at kids, educators, and those who cannot afford seeds.
 Otherwise, the cost starts at $5.90 for 150 seeds.

-5. Find free seeds in your very own kitchen.
+Find free seeds in your very own kitchen.

 A person's hand holding a mason jar that is filled with some water and a green onion that is starting to regrow.